 She is ten years old now, and still as strong-willed as ever.
 The only real difference is that now she can use her words to communicate what she wants and she doesn’t scream quite as often—but she still screams sometimes.
 And she still tests limits, pushes boundaries, and challenges me on a daily basis.

-The parenting experts say choices work for kids like Sophia.
+The parenting experts say choices work for kids like her.
 I’m here to tell you that they don’t.

 Mom: “You may have an apple, some cheese, or a banana—which would you like?”